best-practice-and-impact/qa-of-code-guidance/_sources/project_structure.md

 Layout out a structure to include documentation and code testing encourages these good practices.

 Useful cookiecutters include:
+* The Government data science [govcookiecutter](https://github.com/ukgovdatascience/govcookiecutter), including data security features.
-* The comprehensive Python data science project template [cookiecutter-data-science](http://drivendata.github.io/cookiecutter-data-science/)
+* The comprehensive Python data science project template [cookiecutter-data-science](http://drivendata.github.io/cookiecutter-data-science/).
-* The Python package template [cookiecutter-pypackage](https://cookiecutter-pypackage.readthedocs.io/en/latest/)
+* The Python package template [cookiecutter-pypackage](https://cookiecutter-pypackage.readthedocs.io/en/latest/).

 Rstudio provides a standard template for R packages via `File > New Project... > New Directory > R Package`.
 We have created some basic templates for an [R package](https://github.com/best-practice-and-impact/example-package-r) and a [Python package](https://github.com/best-practice-and-impact/example-package-python) that may be helpful.
 R project structures can also be set up or extended, one component at a time, using the [`usethis` workflow package](https://usethis.r-lib.org/).
 For example, `use_test()` will add the directories necessary for testing using `testthat` and generate basic test file templates for a given function name.

-## Repositories <span role="image" aria-label="difficulty rating: 2 out of 5">★★☆☆☆</span>
+## Repositories

 Repositories or "repos" are typically project folders that are version controlled using Git or a similar version control system.
 One repository usually contains a single project.